-Providing a safe working environment is a key priority and the Board is pleased to share that during the year ending 2021, the Health & Safety ('H&S') performance was excellent with no Lost Time Accident ('LTA') in line with previous years.
+Providing a safe working environment is a key priority and the Board is pleased to share that during the year ending 2022, the Health & Safety ('H&S') performance was excellent with no Lost Time Accident ('LTA') in line with previous years.
+In 2022, Al Rusail power plant recorded a new milestone and clocked more than 5000 LTA free days.